 - E.5 The Initial Consultation document proposed that the 20-year average would provide the best approach as this time period includes data from at least one complete economic cycle, alternatives such as the 10-year rolling average were also included in the consultation document.
-The 20-year average production for sand and gravel (1999-2018) is 1,868,000 tonnes per annum and the 20-year average production for carstone (1999-2018) is 121,400 tonnes per annum. - E.6 The six-week Preferred Options consultation on the Minerals and Waste Local Plan Review took place during September/October 2019. - E.7 The Minerals Plan is up to date in relation to the supply of aggregate, and the County Council considers that sufficient sand and gravel allocations within the plan to meet the current adopted CS1 target, to 2026, are deliverable. - E.8 Norfolk County Council undertook a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan.
+The 20-year average production contained in the Initial Consultation covered the period from 1997-2016 and was 1,980,000 tonnes per annum for sand and gravel and 126,500 tonnes per annum for carstone. - E.6 The six-week Preferred Options consultation on the Minerals and Waste Local Plan Review took place during September/October 2019.
+More recent minerals data was available and the 20-year average production contained in the Preferred Options document covered the period from 1999-2018 and was 1,868,000 tonnes per annum for sand and gravel and 121,400 tonnes per annum for Carstone. - E.7 The Minerals Plan is up to date in relation to the supply of aggregate, and the County Council considers that sufficient sand and gravel allocations within the plan to meet the current adopted CS1 target, to 2026, are deliverable. - E.8 Norfolk County Council undertook a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan.
 This was examined in March 2017 and found sound and legally compliant; and was adopted by the Council in December 2017.
 Silica sand is a nationally important industrial mineral and is not used for aggregate uses in Norfolk. - E.9 Secondary & Recycled Provision Allowance to 2026 - the locally derived data available on secondary and recycled aggregate is variable and not considered completely comprehensive because many operations, such as on-site recovery, are not recorded.
 The data contains inert and Construction/Demolition waste; some parts of this waste stream are unsuitable for use as recycled aggregate, however it is not possible to disaggregate these wastes from the totals.
 This makes it difficult for Norfolk County Council to reduce the level of land won aggregate provision on this basis.
 The work carried out to produce the aggregate apportionment figures for the period 2005-2020 took account of the capacity of facilities to provide recycled and secondary aggregates i.e. the assumptions are built into the apportionment figure.
 Planned aggregate provision will be reviewed as part of the current Minerals and Waste Local Plan Review but it is not proposed to make any adjustments to the forecast mineral requirement figures based on secondary and recycling aggregate provision due to the quality of the data. - E.10 Marine Sources Requirement to 2026 - the total of less than 500 tonnes of marine sourced aggregate represents such a small percentage of the total aggregates used in Norfolk it is not proposed to make any adjustments to the mineral requirement figures based on marine sourced aggregates.